 Urban Heat Island (UHI) effect

 Urban heat island signifies the temperature differences between the urban and rural areas.
-Urban areas are generally 2 4 degree C warmer than those of the surrounding countryside, depending upon the size and character of the city.
+Urban areas are generally 2 to 4 degree C warmer than those of the surrounding countryside, depending upon the size and character of the city.
 An urban area can be identified as a warm spot in the sea of the surrounding cooler rural air mass.

 Cities tend to be warmer than the surrounding rural areas for the following reasons: